wgd-modular/giardiniera-firmware/MANUAL.md

 - **Sequencer Probability:** Controls the probability over which sequence is outputted at the Prob Out jack.
   _Secondary Function:_ Choose between 7 different quantization scales.
 Each scale is represented by a color from the encoding below, and the knob position from left-to-right corresponds to the table entries top-to-bottom:
-- **Steps 1-8:** Set Voltage for each step of the sequence _Secondary Function:_ Step 1: Set sequence length
+- **Steps 1-8:** Set Voltage for each step of the sequence _Secondary Function:_ Step 1: Set sequence length Step 2: Set playmode (1: Forward 2: Backward 3: Ping Pong 4: Random)

   | LED Color | RGB             | Scale                          |
   |-----------|-----------------|--------------------------------|